 9. Combination of agriculture with manufacturing industries; gradual abolition of distinction between town and country, by a more equal distribution of population over the country.

 10. Free education for all children in public schools.
 Abolition of children’s factory labor in its present form.
 Combination of education with industrial production.

-1) Ever hear of the Supreme Court Case where the government legally (not morally) took land from private home owners to literally give it to developers?
-Yeah that should make your blood boil.
-Want more info – Kelo v.
-City of New London.
+1) Ever hear of the Supreme Court Case where the government legally (not morally) took land from private homeowners to literally give it to developers?
+Yeah, that should make your blood boil.
+Want more info – Kelo v. the City of New London.

-2) Our incomes taxes aren’t as bad as they were before 1981, but I think its NUTS we tax our top producers 35%.
+2) Our income taxes aren’t as bad as they were before 1981, but I think it’s NUTS we tax our top producers 35%.
 Plus this is going to get worse.

 5) Seriously?
 Can anyone say Citigroup